turibhai/turibhai/README.md

 ![Stimulus](https://img.shields.io/badge/Stimulus-0f0f0f?logo=stimulus&logoColor=white)

-## 🧠 What I'm Working On
-- A furniture rental platform and a pet care app
-- Exploring frontend best practices and improving UI/UX design skills
-- Preparing for a junior frontend developer role

----

 ## ✨ Background
 - 🧑‍🏫 3 years as a bilingual driving instructor in Tokyo
 - 💻 Graduate of Le Wagon Tokyo (2025)